visforvali/ws297y/calendar.md

 {% endfor %}

 > {: .warning }
-> > I reserve 5 hrs/wk for by-appointment coffee chats on Discord.
-You can book a 5, 10, or 20 min chat with me over voice-and-video or voice-only (ideal for commutes and work breaks).
-We can talk  about any aspect of your classwork, course reqs, writing, college, life, etc. Book early and often!
+> I reserve 5 hrs/wk for by-appointment coffee chats on Discord.
+You can book a 🕐5, 🕐10, or 🕧20 min chat with me over voice-and-video or voice-only (ideal for commutes and work breaks), to talk about any aspect of your classwork, college, life, etc. Book early and often!
-> >
+>
-> > If these times don't work for your schedule, DM me to arrange an alternate time.
+> If these times don't work for your schedule, DM me to arrange an alternate time.

 > {: .important }
-> > I respond to async messages — messages in Discord's text channels, direct messages (DMs) on Discord, and Pace emails — within 48 hrs during the week.
+> I respond to async messages — messages in Discord's text channels, direct messages (DMs) on Discord, and Pace emails — within 48 hrs during the week.
 Anything I get over the weekend, I'll respond to on Mon (I *might* reply sooner, but don't count on it).
-> >
+>
-> > For a quicker response to questions or project help, ask in #💻classroom or #🔢team (you can @ me) on Discord.
+> For a quicker response to questions or project help, ask in #💻classroom or #🔢team (you can @ me) on Discord.
 Please note that I deprioritize questions about course material/logistics that are evident on this site or have already been asked and answered on Discord.

 {% for module in site.modules %}
 {{ module }}